7 Tables

 Task 7.5 File: Candyboxes.xlsx

-2. tab Insert > Table
+2. Go to tab Insert > Table

 Figure 7.13: Dialogbox Create Table.

-• If your range has labels that you want to use as column headers, check the option My table has headers.
-When there no labels, then uncheck this option.
-Excel adds automatically headers to each column with generic names: Column1, Column2, …
+• If your range includes labels that you want to use as column headers, check “My table has headers.”
+If there are no labels, uncheck this option.
+Excel will automatically add headers with generic names: Column1, Column2, etc.

 1. Click OK.